kaazing/gateway/doc/admin-reference/r_conf_service.md

     </service>
     ```

-    By default (or if you do not specify `ssl.ciphers` on a secure connection), ${the.gateway} uses the equivalent of the following ciphers:
+    By default (or if you do not specify `ssl.ciphers` on a secure connection), the Gateway uses the equivalent of the following ciphers:

     ``` auto-links:
     <ssl.ciphers>HIGH,MEDIUM,!ADH,!KRB5</ssl.ciphers>